wp-plugins/nextgen-facebook/readme.txt

 = 6.18.0 =

-Minor style change for WordPress 3.8 "flat" design cues, added a 'Plugin Features' metabox, added a 'Check for Wistia Videos' option (enabled by default), fine-tunes loading of Pro addons.
+Minor style change for WordPress 3.8 "flat" design cues, added a 'Plugin Features' metabox, added a 'Check for Wistia Videos' option (enabled by default), fine-tuned loading of Pro addons.

 = 6.17.0 =